-Consists of three independent directors.
+consists of three independent directors.

-The Environment, Social and Governance (ESG) Committee is accountable to the Board of Directors for the oversight of ESG operations through 1) oversight of policies, management as well as targets and performance relating to ESG aspects, 2) review and monitoring of stakeholder engagement process and materiality assessment to ensure that all stakeholder expectations are identified and included in materiality assessment and are managed properly 3) review and monitoring the performance of ESG risk management and 4) oversight of the Company's ESG disclosure.
+The Environment, Social and Governance (ESG) Committee is accountable to the Board of Directors for the oversight of ESG operations through 1) oversight of policies, management as well as targets and performance relating to ESG aspects, 2) review and monitoring of stakeholder engagement process and materiality assessment to ensure that all stakeholder expectations are identified and included in materiality assessment and are managed properly, 3) review and monitoring the performance of ESG risk management, and 4) oversight of the Company's ESG disclosure.

-For complete information on "The Charter of the Environment, Social and Governance (ESG) Committee", please visit the Company's website.
-By scan QR Code or pressing Click here.
+For complete information on "The Charter of the Environment, Social and Governance (ESG) Committee", please visit the Company's website by scanning QR code or clicking the icon below.